Labor and employment law in Portugal are governed by the Portuguese Constitution, the Labor Code, and Labor Procedural Code.

 Overtime is limited to 175 hours per year for employees of small companies and 150 hours per year for larger companies.
 Overtime performed by part-time workers is limited to 80 hours per year, although it may increase to 130 hours per year with an individual written agreement and 200 hours per year with a collective agreement.
 Employers must report the amount of overtime performed by employees to the Ministry of Strategy and Planning.
 Employers may only require employees to work overtime:

 - In order to cope with temporary increases in workload that do not justify hiring additional employees,

 - To prevent or address serious risk or damage to the enterprise or to ensure its viability.

 Labor Code, 2009 (as amended), arts.
 203, 211, 227-228, 268 (Portuguese).

 Night shift work is defined as work performed during a period with a minimum duration of 7 hours and a maximum duration of 11 hours.
-Unless otherwise defined, night shift work is regarded as work between 10 p.m. on one day and 7 a.m. the next day.
+Night shift work is regarded as work between 10 p.m. on one day and 7 a.m. the next day.
 The normal working period of a night shift worker must not exceed 8 hours per day as a weekly average, calculated without counting the obligatory or any additional weekly rest days or public holidays.
-A night shift worker is considered to be one who does at least 3 hours’ normal work during a night shift every day.
+A night-shift worker is considered to be one who does at least 3 hours’ normal work during a night shift every day.